I Don't Know How She Does It

 I Don't Know How She Does It is a 2011 American comedy film based on Allison Pearson's 2002 novel of the same name.
 Directed by Douglas McGrath, the film stars Sarah Jessica Parker, Pierce Brosnan and Greg Kinnear.

-The film was released on September 16, 2011, and received generally negative reviews from critics.
-It was also a box office bomb, only grossing $31.4 million worldwide on a $24 million budget.
+The film was released on September 16, 2011, and was a critical and commercial flop.

 Plot

-Kate (Sarah Jessica Parker) receives a reminder from her daughter, Emily's (Emma Rayne Lyle) kindergarten bake sale.
+Kate Reddy receives a reminder from her daughter, Emily's kindergarten bake sale.
 Kate buys a store-baked pie and a glass pie holder.
-Back home, she is greeted by her husband, Richard (Greg Kinnear).
+Back home, she is greeted by her husband, Richard.
 Kate and Richard attempt to have sex, but she falls asleep due to exhaustion.
 In the middle of the night, Kate goes to check on her children.
-The next morning, she is greeted with a hug by her 2-year-old son, Ben (Theodore and Julius Goldberg).
+The next morning, she is greeted with a hug by her 2-year-old son, Ben.
 Kate pleads for Richard to stay home as the babysitter, Paula, is not there to take over.

-Kate meets her friend, Allison (Christina Hendricks), a single mother working as a lawyer.
-They later encounter "the Momsters" – Wendy Best (Busy Philipps) and Janine LoPietro (Sarah Shahi), who are both stay-at-home mothers.
-At work, Kate's boss, Clark Cooper (Kelsey Grammer) assigns a new project with Jack Abelhammer (Pierce Brosnan) to Kate.
+Kate meets her friend, Allison, a single mother working as a lawyer.
+They later encounter "the Momsters" – Wendy Best and Janine LoPietro, who are both stay-at-home mothers.
+At work, Kate's boss, Clark Cooper assigns a new project with Jack Abelhammer to Kate.
 In the morning as Kate leaves her house with her children calling out to her, she cries from guilt towards her children.
-Later, Kate arrives in New York City and meets Jack with Momo (Olivia Munn), her junior research analyst.
+Later, Kate arrives in New York City and meets Jack with Momo, her junior research analyst.
 Momo is opposed to Kate's lifestyle and is highly career-driven.
 Kate apologizes to Jack and later finds that she has lice.
 Throughout the meeting with Jack, Kate scratches her head profusely but manages to get through the meeting.
-Richard's mother, Marla (Jane Curtin) displays dismay with how both Kate and Richard are working and hopes that Kate will spend more time with the children.
+Richard's mother, Marla displays dismay with how both Kate and Richard are working and hopes that Kate will spend more time with the children.

 Kate travels between Boston and New York City, juggling her personal life and her major project with Jack.
 Kate is impressed by Jack's character.
 Jack begins to show admiration for Kate.
 Jack reveals that he was married once to someone he loved who became sick and passed away.
 Jack sends Kate home by getting her a cab.
-Kate becomes more conscious in her contact with Jack.
+Kate becomes more conscious of her contact with Jack.
 After a meeting in Boston, Momo reveals to Kate that she is pregnant.
-That night, Kate and Richard have a fight over the new babysitter.
+That night, Kate and Richard fight over the new babysitter.